Chapter 19. INFORMATION_SCHEMA Tables

 that changes made later to the value of

-sql_mode will not affect the
+will not affect the

 results from the view.
 However an additional consequence is that

-comments prior to SELECT are
+comments prior to SELECT

 stripped from the definition by the server.

 19.16.
-The INFORMATION_SCHEMA TRIGGERS Table
+The INFORMATION_SCHEMA TRIGGERS

-The TRIGGERS table provides
+The TRIGGERS

 information about triggers.
 You must have the

-SUPER privilege to access this
+privilege to access this

 table.